stenwt/librarium/docusaurus-librarium/docs/docs-content/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/15-take-snapshot-of-vm.md

 ---
 title: "Take a VM Snapshot"
 metaTitle: "Take a Snapshot of the VM"
-metaDescription: "Learn how to snapshot a VM using Spectro VM Dashboard."
+description: "Learn how to snapshot a VM using Spectro VM Dashboard."
 icon: " "
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---